Anirudh Ravichander

-Early life and family
+Personal life

-Anirudh Ravichander is the son of actor Ravi Raghavendra and classical dancer Lakshmi Ravichander and nephew of Latha Rajinikanth.
-Thus, making Aishwarya, Soundarya and Hrishikesh his cousins.
-Anirudh's great-grandfather was director Krishnaswami Subrahmanyam, a filmmaker in the 1930s.
+Anirudh Ravichander was born as the son of Indian actor Ravi Raghavendra and classical dancer Lakshmi Ravichander.
+He is the nephew of Latha Rajinikanth, thus making Aishwarya, Soundarya and Hrishikesh his cousins and Rajinikanth is his uncle.
+Anirudh's great-grandfather was the director K. Subramanyam, a filmmaker in the 1930s.
+Anirudh is also the grand-nephew of Padma Vibhusan Dr. Padma Subrahmanyam.